 Course of performance refers to systematic and uniform conduct in which parties engage after they enter into an agreement.
 If the parties began performing the contract before the dispute to be resolved by contract interpretation becomes an issue, their conduct in tendering, accepting or otherwise reacting to performance of the contract without objection can provide evidence of what was intended by the terms in the contract.

 Course of dealing refers to any relationship the parties had in the period before the transaction in question.
 The parties to the contract may have dealt with each other on prior occasions, and the current transaction may be the latest in a series of similar transactions.
 If this is the case, conduct in prior dealings may provide evidence related to the term in dispute.

 Trade custom or usage refers to when the parties deal with each other in a particular market or specialized trade or industry and if the market has a well-accepted custom or practice that explains the language in dispute, then the customary usage can provide evidence regarding the intent of the parties.

 As presented above, contract interpretation can be rather complex and how courts apply these principles differ from state to state.
 It is important to contact an experienced attorney who weights the risks associated with contract drafting and contract interpretation by putting more often their litigator’s hats and constantly think about the “what-ifs.”

-Contact us, your experienced business attorney in Florida to help you with contract interpretation and your other contract needs.
+Contact us or schedule a consultation with your experienced business attorney in Miami, Florida USA to help you with contract interpretation and your other contract needs.